hikeventures/hikeventures.github.io/_posts/best/2016-10-31-best-screen-protector-sony.markdown

 layout: post
 ---

-Recently, I was looking for a new screen protector for my Sony A7 camera and here is a <a href="#list">list</a> of the best screen protectors I found online.
+Recently, I was looking for a new screen protector for my Sony A7 (could be also used on the new Sony A9) camera and here is a <a href="#list">list</a> of the best screen protectors I found online.

 I have not tested them but they are the ones I would probably consider to buy.